-\Stephen TAN, M.B.A., B.A., (64), Director of CMB since 2014.
-An executive director of Asia Financial Holdings Limited and also an independent non-executive director of Pioneer Global Group Limited, both of which are listed on the main board of the Stock Exchange of Hong Kong Limited.
+\Stephen TAN, M.B.A., B.A., (65), Director of CMB since 2014.
+An executive director of Asia Financial Holdings Limited, an independent nonexecutive director of Pioneer Global Group Limited, and an independent non-executive director of Keck Seng Investments (Hong Kong) Limited, all of which are listed on the Main Board of the Stock Exchange of Hong Kong Limited.
 Mr. TAN also sits on the boards of AFH Charitable Foundation Limited, Bank Consortium Trust Company Limited and Hong Kong Life Insurance Limited.
-Mr. TAN serves as the Vice President of Hong Kong Chiu Chow Chamber of Commerce.
+Mr. TAN also sits on the boards of AFH Charitable Foundation Chow Chamber of Commerce.
 He is a Standing Committee Member of The Chinese General Chamber of Commerce and the Incumbent Honorary President of Chiu Yang Residents Association of Hong Kong Limited.
-Mr. TAN is a voting member of Tung Wah Group of Hospitals Advisory Board, a member of the Board of Governors of Hong Kong Sinfonietta Limited, a charter member of The Rotary Club of The Peak.
+Mr. TAN is a voting member of Tung Wah Group of Hospitals Advisory Board, a voting member of Hong Kong Sinfonietta Limited and a charter member of The Rotary Club of The Peak.

-\Dr. CHAU Ming Tak, (66), Director of CMB since 2016.
+\Dr. CHAU Ming Tak, (67), Director of CMB since 2016.
 He is a medical practitioner.
-He had 15 years of experience in hospital administration as a member of the hospital management team of Queen Mary Hospital.
-He is, at present, Honorary Clinical Professor of Department of Diagnostic Radiology, University of Hong Kong and Honorary Clinical Associate Professor of Department of Imaging and Interventional Radiology, Chinese University of Hong Kong.
+He had 16 years of experience in hospital administration as a member of the hospital management team of Queen Mary Hospital.
+He is, at present, Honorary Clinical Associate Professor of Department of Imaging and Interventional Radiology, Chinese University of Hong Kong.
 He is also actively involved in voluntary community services.